BBaysinger/portfolio-2020/README.md

 Really, just a simple SPA with dynamic routing, built to later integrate with headless CMS and/or SSR/SSG.
 It so far runs off of static JSON containing flags to activate different features of various portfolio pieces.

 To call out a few things that could fly under the radar... on tablet/touch/landscape, my solution for activating the informational state of the thumbnails (without the hover present on desktop/laptop) in either two or three-column breakpoints.
 And my swipe feature in the portfolio piece detail view.

-I also kinda dig my mobile-nav drawer slideout.
-There should be more like it out there.
-Or maybe it's old news, I tend to be a little old fashioned!
-J/k!
+I also kinda dig the depth that looks like a drawer in the mobile nav menu.

 I've started refactoring for TypeScript, but gonna come back to it after frying some bigger fish.
 It's pretty tedious, but important as I like to set up certain things to extract features into later projects. ¯\\_(ツ)\_/¯